V0nd/V0nd/README.md

 - 👋 Hi, I’m @V0nd
 - 👀 I’m interested in programming, writing, astronomy and reading
 - 🌱 I’m currently learning C# and C++
-- 💞️ I’m looking to collaborate on anything suitable for beginners
+- 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me: Discord V0nd#8747

 <!---